logicalclocks/machine-learning-api/docs/templates/model-serving/predictor.md

     | Multiple models                                | ❌           | ❌                      | ➖ (python-based)           |
     | Custom predictor required <br /> (python-only) | ✅           | ✅                      | ❌                          |

-To learn how to specify the serving tool in a deployment, see [Serving Tool Reference](../predictor_api/#serving_tool).
+To learn how to specify which serving tool should be used for a deployment, see [Serving Tool Reference](../predictor_api/#serving_tool).

 ### Custom predictor